Greetings and welcome to Black Hawk College!

 Find the Career Services Center: Regardless of whether you are entering college as undeclared or have your entire future mapped out, seek out the professionals in the Career Services Center and get started on planning, preparing and acting on your future.

 Don’t procrastinate.
 Prioritize your life: It may have been easy in high school to wait until the last minute to complete an assignment and still get a good grade, but that kind of stuff will not work for you in college.
 Give yourself deadlines — and stick to them.

 Stay healthy/eat right: A lot of problems first-year students face can be traced back to an illness that kept them away from classes for an extended period of time that led to a downward spiraling effect.
 Get enough sleep, take your vitamins and eat right.

 Keep track of your money: If you’ve never had to create a budget, now is the time to do so.
 Find ways to stretch your money — and as best you can, avoid all those credit card solicitations you’ll soon be receiving.
 The average credit card debt of college grads is staggering.

 Don’t cut corners: College is all about learning.
 If you procrastinate and cram, you may still do well on tests, but you’ll learn very little.
 Even worse, don’t cheat on term papers or tests.

 Be prepared to feel overwhelmed: There’s a lot going in your life right now.
 Expect to have moments where it seems a bit too much.
-As one student says, be prepared to feel completely unprepared.
+Be prepared to feel completely unprepared.
 The trick is knowing that you’re not the only one feeling that way.

 Final words of advice:

 You’ve done all the prep work so enjoy all your hard work while laying the groundwork for a successful college career.
-Don’t be a statistic; be determined to make it through your freshman year and beyond.
-Take advantage of your network of new friends and professors, have fun while learning as much as you can, and get the most out of your college experience.
+Don’t be a statistic.
+Be determined to make it through your freshman year and beyond.
+Take advantage of your network of new friends and instructors, have fun while learning as much as you can, and get the most out of your college experience.